 For more information about government grants, visit GOV.UK

 An angel investor is someone who invests their own money into a small business in exchange for shares in the business.
-Mentoring and advice is usually involved in this type of financial agreement as the individual wants to see their investment become a success.
-For start ups and businesses focused on expansion, this is a popular source of finance.
+Mentoring and advice are usually involved in this type of financial agreement as the individual wants to see their investment become a success.
+For startups and businesses focused on expansion, this is a popular source of finance.
 They normally work with businesses that are at an early stage of development and a growing trend has been for angel investors to participate in groups to collaborate on research and investment advice.

 Venture capitalists have become much more popular since the dot com boom in the late 1990s.
-The technology industry remains one of their favoured sectors to work with, and venture capitalists are well-known for favouring high risk, high reward businesses which have significant potential for development and growth.
+The technology industry remains one of their favoured sectors to work with, and venture capitalists are well-known for favouring high risk, high reward businesses that have significant potential for development and growth.